OpenID Connect 1.0

 OAuth 2.0 Authorization Server Issuer Identification

-The RFC9207: OAuth 2.0 Authorization Server Issuer Identification implementation allows relying parties to validate the Authorization Response was returned by the expected issuer by ensuring the response includes the exact issuer in the response.
+The RFC9207: OAuth 2.0 Authorization Server Issuer Identification implementation allows Relying Parties to validate the Authorization Response was returned by the expected issuer by ensuring the response includes the exact issuer in the response.
 This is an additional check in addition to the state parameter.

-This validation is not supported by many clients but it should be utilized if it is supported.
+This validation is not supported by many clients, but it should be utilized if it is supported.

 JWT Secured Authorization Response Mode (JARM)

-The JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) implementation similar to OAuth 2.0 Authorization Server Issuer Identification allows a relying party to ensure the Authorization Response was returned by the expected issuer and also ensures the response was not tampered with or forged as it is cryptographically signed.
+The JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) implementation similar to OAuth 2.0 Authorization Server Issuer Identification allows a Relying Party to ensure the Authorization Response was returned by the expected issuer and also ensures the response was not tampered with or forged as it is cryptographically signed.

-This response mode is not supported by many clients but we recommend it is used if it’s supported.
+This response mode is not supported by many clients, but we recommend it is used if it’s supported.

 Proof Key Code Exchange